SAP-archive/devtoberfest-2021-frontend-coding-challenge/README.md

 ## Description

 This is the [Devtoberfest 2021 Coding Challenge of week 6](https://github.com/SAP-samples/devtoberfest-2021/blob/main/topics/Week6_Frontend/README.md#coding-challenge).
-The repository contains a web application that displays all current services available on the SAP Business Technology Platform:
+The repository contains a [web application](https://sap-samples.github.io/devtoberfest-2021-frontend-coding-challenge/) that displays all current services available on the SAP Business Technology Platform:

 ![Running app in light mode](./running.png)

 Unfortunately, this app doesn't have the best loading performance.
-The [Lighthouse performance score](https://web.dev/performance-scoring/) is way below 10 out of 100.
-Luckily, this is not the fault of the used framework but happened due to a bad implementation and disregard of [common best practices](https://www.youtube.com/watch?v=CBF_8eOjuc8).
-It's up to you to fix this web application and to push the performance score above 75.
+The [Lighthouse performance score](https://web.dev/performance-scoring/) is way below the achievable 100 points.
+Luckily, this is not the fault of the framework used but happened due to a bad implementation and disregard of [common best practices](https://www.youtube.com/watch?v=CBF_8eOjuc8).
+It’s up to you to fix this web application and to push the performance score above 70.

 Possible areas where you can achieve performance boosts are:
 - [Optimize Media Files](https://www.youtube.com/watch?v=CBF_8eOjuc8&t=551s)